lancevo/smartform/README.md

 classes
 =======

-Depends on the attributes, some of the following will be added to the field's wrapper:
+Depends on the attributes, some of the following will be added to the field's wrapper, which is the field's parent element or the id/class or name in the data-smartform-wrapper attribute's value

 * **.focus**  field is in focus
 * **.required** field is blurred and value is empty or contain spaces only